gominka/telebot_makeup_products/README.md

 1. It is necessary to set a price or rating
 2. Enter a number;
 3. After that, you must select a condition to continue the search.

-### Command /favourite

-   After selecting the command, the selected conditions are displayed by category:
-   - brands;
-   - types;
-   - tags;
-   - product names.

 ### Command /start_again
    After selecting the command: